Opposition Profile: Hull KR

-Since entering the Super League for the first time in 2007, Hull KR have only four wins at Emerald Headingley.
-Their first win came in 2010, taking advantage of an injury stricken Leeds lineup to win 17-10.
-Their biggest win came in 2016, with former Rhino Shaun Lunt crossing twice in the 30-10 win.
+Since entering Super League for the first time in 2007, Hull KR have recorded only five wins at Emerald Headingley.
+Their first win came in 2010, taking advantage of an injury stricken Leeds lineup to win 17-10; Liam Colbon, Peter Fox and Shaun Briscoe scoring tries to claim Rovers’ fourth win of the season.

 Leeds have ten wins at Emerald Headingley and their biggest win on their home ground against the East Hull side in Super League was in 2011 when Ryan Hall scored a hat trick to register a 44-14 win.

 When the two sides met in round 22 last year, Hull KR avenged their defeat at Emerald Headingley earlier in the season by defeating Leeds 32-16.
 Former Rhino Matt Parcell was on the scoresheet alongside Kane Linnett, Adam Quinlan, Harvey Livett and Craig Hall.

 Tony Smith has named his 21-man squad for this Friday’s clash.
 Injury to Adam Quinlan sees the full back drop out of the squad, having played in the first two games.
 Mitch Garbutt also remains out through injury.

 Former Rhinos players Matt Parcell, Robbie Mulhern and Elliott Minchella could face their former club while Joe Keyes could play his first game in a Robins shirt.